 Ytterbium (Yb)-based laser systems are playing an increasingly important role in the field of ultrafast science.
-In contrast to Ti:Sapphire (Ti:Sa) laser systems, Yb-based lasers are power-scalable into the kilowatt (kW) regime while operating at high repetition rates [1], making them a valuable tool not only for average power-demanding applications, but also for improving the signal-to-noise ratio of laser-based experiments.
+In contrast to Ti:sapphire (Ti:Sa) laser systems, Yb-based lasers are power scalable into the kilowatt (kW) regime while operating at high repetition rates [1], making them a valuable tool not only for average power-demanding applications, but also for improving the signal-to-noise ratio of laser-based experiments.
 However, amplifier gain bandwidth as well as gain-narrowing effects typically limit their pulse duration to >100 fs.
-A route to overcome this limitation is the use of spectral broadening techniques with subsequent postcompression, allowing for the generation of few-cycle pulses with energies reaching far into the mJ regime [2-5].
-In this context, gas-filled or solid-state-based multi-pass cells (MPC) have emerged as promising alternative to the more conventional hollow-core-fiber technique as they support high efficiency, great energy scaling options, low beam pointing susceptibility and compact setups [5,6].
-Using a single-stage MPC, post-compression of Yb-lasers to about 30 fs has been already demonstrated with an overall transmission exceeding 96% [4,7].
-Recently, various attempts have been made to enable direct compression of Yb-lasers into the few-cycle regime [8,9], for instance a double-stage approach has been used to reach compression of 1.2 ps pulses down to 13 fs.
-This result has not only been achieved in a cascaded arrangement of long MPC setups, but also with the use of metallic cavity mirrors to support sufficient spectral bandwidth, causing significant losses.
+A route to overcome this limitation is the use of spectral broadening techniques with subsequent post-compression, allowing for the generation of few-cycle pulses with energies reaching far into the mJ regime

+[2-5].
+In this context, gas-filled or solid-state-based multi-pass cells (MPCs) have emerged as a promising alternative to the more conventional hollow-core fiber (HCF) technique, as they support high efficiency, great energy scaling options, low beam pointing susceptibility, and compact setups [5,6].
+Using a singlestage MPC, post-compression of Yb lasers to about 30 fs has already been demonstrated with an overall transmission exceeding 96% [4,7].
+Recently, various attempts have been made to enable the direct compression of Yb lasers into the few-cycle regime [8,9]; for instance, a double-stage approach has been used to achieve the compression of 1.2 ps pulses down to 13 fs.
+This result has not only been achieved in a cascaded arrangement of long MPC setups, but also with the use of metallic cavity mirrors to support a sufficient spectral bandwidth, causing significant losses.
 Other recent approaches use cascaded post-compression schemes employing multiple stages [10] as well as fiber-based modal mixing schemes [11].